yagizdemirbas/DSA210Project/README.md

 - Are there specific periods of increased or decreased activity?
 - Can I predict future trends in my Twitter engagement (e.g., daily tweet counts)?

-### **Tweet Content and Themes**
+### **Tweet Content and Sentiment**
 - What are the most common themes, topics, or hashtags in my tweets?
-- How do these themes change over time?
 - What is the sentiment of my tweets, and how does it evolve over time?
-- Can I classify tweets into distinct thematic categories using clustering?

 ### **Time-Based Activity**
 - At what times or days am I most active on Twitter?
-- Is there a correlation between the time of activity and the themes or sentiment of my tweets?
+- Is there a correlation between the time of activity and the sentiment of my tweets?

 ---